AbstractSDK/cw-orchestrator/docs/src/single_contract/interfaces.md

 {{#include ../../../contracts/counter/src/lib.rs:custom_interface}}
 ```

 This allows importing the `interface.rs` file only when the `interface` feature is enabled on the contract.
-Again, this is done because we don't want cw-orch dependencies to end up in your resulting `Wasm` contract
+Again, this is done because we don't want cw-orch dependencies to end up in your resulting `Wasm` contract.
+Using this syntax **won't change anything** to the actual wasm file that you are uploading on-chain if you don't enable this feature by default.

 Then in `counter/src/interface.rs`:

 ```rust,ignore
 {{#include ../../../contracts/counter/src/interface.rs:custom_interface}}
 ```

 This use of the `interface` macro even allows you to have generic arguments in the message types.
 Any generics will be added to the interface under a `PhantomData` attribute.